pranaykumar2/WDS/Unit 1/Web Security Model.md

 - **Secure Coding Practices:** Developing web applications with security in mind, including input validation, output encoding, and secure handling of sensitive data.
 - **Regular Updates and Patching:** Keeping software and systems updated to address known vulnerabilities and security flaws.
 - **User Education and Awareness:** Training users on safe browsing practices, recognizing phishing attempts, and maintaining strong passwords.

-While the sources don't explicitly outline a "Web Security Model," they offer valuable insights into the structure of the web, its inherent vulnerabilities, and the security considerations necessary for building secure web applications and protecting user data.
-Understanding these underlying principles and potential attack vectors is crucial for developing and maintaining a secure web environment.